Vibek/Blaster-X-Senz3D-camera-driver/README.md

              sudo apt-get install gstreamer-tools

              gst-launch v4l2src device=/dev/video0 ! 'video/x-raw-yuv,width=640,height=480,framerate=30/1' ! xvimagesink
-7. If all done according the suggestion a window will pop up with RGB stream.
+7. If all done according to the suggestion a window will pop up with RGB stream.

 P.S.
 According to the official statement of Creative Lab that Blaster-X Sensz3D camera doesn't support linux.
 This is just a small hack to access the camera in Linux.